-Maple Leaf Short Duration 2011-II Flow-Through Limited Partnership (the "Partnership") was formed on September 16, 2011 as a limited partnership under the laws of the Province of British Columbia.
+Maple Leaf Short Duration 2012 Flow-Through Limited Partnership (the "Partnership") was formed on December 21, 2011 as a limited partnership under the laws of the Province of British Columbia.
 The Partnership consists of two classes of limited partnership units, the National Class and the Quebec Class, each of which is a separate non-redeemable investment fund for securities laws purposes with its own investment portfolio and investment objectives.
-The investment objective of the investment portfolio in respect of the National Class (the "National Portfolio") is to provide holders of National Class units of the Partnership (the "National Class Limited Partners") with a tax assisted investment in a diversified portfolio of flow-through shares and other securities, if any, of resource issuers across Canada with a view to (i) maximizing the tax benefits of an investment in the National Class units, and (ii) achieving capital appreciation and/or income for the National Class Limited Partners.
-The investment objective of the investment portfolio in respect of the "Quebec Class (the "Quebec Portfolio") is to provide holders of Quebec Class units of the Partnership (the "Quebec Class Limited Partners") with a tax assisted investment in a diversified portfolio of flow-through shares and other securities, if any, of resource issuers principally in Quebec with a view to (i) maximizing the tax benefits of an investment in the Quebec Class units, and (ii) achieving capital appreciation and/or for the Quebec Class Limited Partners.
+The investment objective of the investment portfolio in respect of the National Class (the "National Portfolio") is to provide holders of National Class units of the Partnership (the "National Class Limited Partners") with a tax assisted investment in a diversified portfolio of flow-through shares and other securities, if any, of resource issuers across Canada with a view to (i) maximizing the tax benefits of an investment objective of the investment portfolio in respect of the Quebec Class (the "Quebec Portfolio") is to provide holders of Quebec Class units of the Partnership (the "Quebec Class Limited Partners") with a tax assisted investment portfolio in respect of the Quebec Class (the "Quebec Portfolio") is to provide holders of Quebec Class units of the Partnership (the "Quebec Class Limited Partners") with a tax assisted investment portfolio of flow-through shares and other securities, if any, of resource issuers of Quebec Class units of the Partnership (the "Quebec Class (the "Quebec Portfolio") is to provide holders of Quebec Class units of the Partnership (the "Quebec Class Limited Partners") with a tax assisted investment in a diversified portfolio of flow-through shares and other securities, if any, of resource issuers principally in Quebec with a view to (i) maximizing the tax benefits of an investment in the Quebec Class units, and (ii) achieving capital appreciation and/or for the Quebec Class Limited Partners.

-The Partnership is managed by Maple Leaf Short Duration 2011-II Flow-Through Management Corp. (the "General Partner").
-Under the Amended and Restated Limited Partnership Agreement between the General Partner and each of the Limited Partners (the "LPA") dated October 28, 2011, 99.9% of the net income of the Partnership, 100% of the net loss of the Partnership and 100% of any Eligible Expenditures renounced to the Partnership will be allocated pro rata to the Limited Partners and the General Partner is to be allocated 0.01% of the net income of the Partnership.
+The Partnership is managed by Maple Leaf Short Duration 2012 Flow-Through Management Corp. (the "General Partner").
+Under the Amended and Restated Limited Partnership Agreement between the General Partner and each of the Limited Partners (the "LPA") dated February 24, 2012, 99.9% of the net income of the Partnership, 100% of the net loss of the Partnership and 100% of any Eligible Expenditures renounced to the Partnership will be allocated pro rata to the Limited Partners and the General Partner is to be allocated 0.01% of the net income of the Partnership.

-The Partnership is expected to dissolve on or before December 31, 2012.
-Upon dissolution, Limited Partners are entitled to receive 99.99% of the net assets of the Partnership and the General Partner is entitled to receive 0.01% of the net assets.
-The General Partner intends to implement a transaction pursuant to which the Partnership will transfer its assets to a mutual fund in exchange for shares of that mutual fund (the "Liquidity Event") and the mutual fund shares will be distributed to the Limited Partners, pro rata, on a tax deferred basis upon the dissolution of the Partnership.
+The Partnership is expected to dissolve on or before September 30, 2013.
+Upon dissolution, Limited Partners are entitled to receive 98% of the net assets of the Partnership and the General Partner is entitled to receive 2% of the net assets.
+The General Partner intends to implement a transaction pursuant to which the Partnership will transfer its assets to a mutual fund in exchange for shares of that mutual fund (the "Liquidity Event") and; 98% of the mutual fund shares will be distributed to the Limited Partners, and the remaining 2% will be distributed to the General Partner, on a tax deferred basis upon the dissolution of the Partnership.
 The Liquidity Event is subject to the mutual agreement of the General Partner and the mutual fund and the receipt of all necessary regulatory approvals